uvic-virtual/handbook/constitution.md

 Council shall be deposited in the club’s standard budget account held by the Students’ Society.
 Any funds remaining in UVic Virtual Reality’s budget account after the conclusion of the fiscal year (April 30) shall revert to the Clubs control account.
-All funds designated as selfgenerated must be deposited in UVic Virtual’s trust account held by the Students’ Society.
+All funds designated as self-generated must be deposited in UVic Virtual’s trust account held by the Students’ Society.
 Cheque requisitions must be submitted according to UVSS policy to obtain access to club funds, and are subject to approval by